You can download Jenkins plugin by using one of the links below depending on the version you want. The top is the most recent available version.

-Once you install the plugin, you can either watch this quick video or follow the written instructions below.
+You can either watch this narrated video or follow the written instructions below:

 ID: NOT_USED